 Paleography, Translation, and Encoding Training Workshops

 The digital edition is only one dimension of this project, however, for the process by which this critical edition is being produced is as important as its product.
 First, yearly Text Workshops under the co-direction of Lead Paleographer Marc Smith (École nationale des chartes) are held every summer.
-Advanced graduate students from around the world gain paleographic skills in middle French as well as a basic understanding of TEI markup as they collaborate on a digital transcription and translation of the manuscript.
+Advanced graduate students from around the world gain paleographic skills in middle French as well as an understanding of TEI markup as they collaborate on a digital transcription and translation of the manuscript.

 Practice your own paleographic skills on the Letterforms page so that you can read BnF Ms.Fr.
 640 as well.